HTR-School-Vienna/2025-syriac/README.md

 If you use any item from this corpus as ground truth, cite the dataset using the following information:

 ```
-[ZENODO CITATION HERE]
+{{ZENODO CITATION HERE}}
 ```

 ## Copyright and licence
 This dataset was created as part of the Winter School of Handwritten Text Recognition of Medieval Manuscripts 2025, Vienna at the Österreichische Akademie der Wissenschaften, Institut für Mittelalterforschung, all transcriptions are licensed under the Creative Commons 4 licence.
-Images were provided by the [IMAGE SOURCE HERE] and are licensed under Creative Commons 4 licence.
+Images were provided by the {{IMAGE SOURCE HERE}} and are licensed under Creative Commons 4 licence.